 - All topics are underpinned by high quality texts to ensure that children have a wide range of reading experiences and a sound knowledge of books and stories.
 For example, children in Year 5 and 6 will read ‘Anne Frank’s Diary’ when studying World War 2.
-They will write in role, look at key themes and draw conclusions about how the lives of people in Holland might have been effected by German occupation compared to people living in Sutton-in-Ashfield.
+They will write in role, look at key themes and draw conclusions about how the lives of people in Holland might have been affected by German occupation compared to people living in Sutton-in-Ashfield.
 Texts are also used to explore vocabulary and help to develop children’s use of language both in everyday speech and in their writing.

 - Teachers have a high focus on the use of questioning.
 All topics are planned using the learning challenge approach where an overarching big question is used to focus the children’s topic based learning with carefully planned sequences of teaching used to break down learning into smaller pieces.
 Teachers use questioning to ensure that pupils thinking is challenged and that learning is deepened.

 - All children receive focused bursts of basic skills throughout the day.
 These sessions focus on phonics, spelling and grammar, maths skills and wider reading.